alphagov/govuk-developer-docs/source/manual/alerts/redis.html.md

 Generally this can be fixed by deleting and recreating the rivers.
 This is safe to do because the river pulls data from redis (rather than redis pushing data into elasticsearch).

-Delete and recreate the rivers with this fabric command:
+Delete and recreate the rivers with this Fabric command:

 ```
 fab $environment -H logs-elasticsearch-1.management elasticsearch.delete:_river puppet